varabyte/kotter/README.md

 ```

 or you can chain multiple factory methods together using the `runUntilSuccess` method, which will try to start each
 terminal type in turn.
-If you want to mimic Konsole's current behavior where you try to run a system terminal first and
+If you want to mimic the current behavior where you try to run a system terminal first and fall
-fall back to a virtual terminal later, but perhaps you want to customize the virtual terminal with different parameters,
+back to a virtual terminal later, but perhaps you want to customize the virtual terminal with different parameters,
 you can write code like so:

 ```kotlin